-- 1. If a student is in 7th or 8th grade and taking a full high school course, and they pass the final exam of that course, then high school credit will be awarded. - 2.
+- 1. If a student is taking a full high school course, and they pass the final exam of that course, then high school credit will be awarded. - 2.
 Scheduling students in these classes requires prior approval. - a.
 Mentor needs to ensure that the student understands this is a high school credit bearing class. - 3.
 All courses in the middle school that are attempted for high school credit will count in the high school GPA regardless of grade earned.